yungwarlock/yungwarlock/README.md

 - [City Ride](https://github.com/raven-consult/cityride): Find ride-shares from drivers around Lagos
 - [Evently](https://github.com/yungwarlock/closera): A pre-chatgpt makeshift search engine for events around the world
 - [Storefront](https://github.com/yungwarlock/storefront): A toolkit for building Shopify-like websites as a feature in your own products

-In the side, I've reading some popular js packages i've grown up with and learning how I can contribute to them.

 I'm currently actively looking for a Product Engineer role at an ambitious company.